smilyanp/nasa-images-app/README.md

 - Responsive web design techniques used and the approach used for layout and accessibility
 - Testing
 - Anything above and beyond e.g. pagination, animation, routing, video playback etc.

-We appreciate your free time is important.
-Therefore, if you feel your unfinished code demonstrates enough for us to assess the application please leave some notes in your README.md explaining what you would do next given more time.